 I first simply desired information about their professional role, and then gradually held conversations pertaining about myself.
 Over time, a relationship was developed and job opportunities were presented to me without me even asking.
 Ultimately, I was presented with 2 internship offers without me ever applying to a position formally listed on an HR website.
 I was also presented with 2 unadvertised full job opportunities, as my contacts reached out to me telling me I may be a good fit for the role.

 You never know what conversation or person will lead you to an opportunity.
 Students, professors, faculty, and contacts made along your journey can all help you achieve your goals.
 Always keep an open mind and never close any doors on past relationships in your professional world.

 Some students are content sitting in class and absorbing the material by taking notes frantically and remaining quiet.
 Other students raise their hands at every question, dominating the class discussion without much rhyme or reason to what spills out as answers.

-I suggest you find the happy medium between these two extremes.
-I used to be the student that was content to idly absorb the information through note-taking, succeeding in classwork but not ever really asking questions or giving my input in collaborative discussions of topics.
+Find the happy medium between these extremes.
+I used to be the student that was content to idly absorb the information through note-taking, succeeding in classwork but never really asking questions or giving my input during discussions.
 Engagement in your classes is imperative to gaining the most value you can out of not only your knowledgeable professors but also your classmates.
-You should really approach your classes as a full-time job.
+You should approach your classes as a full-time job.
 If that isn’t your priority, perhaps you’ve taken the wrong approach to B-school.

 Having down time for you allows you to feel recharged and refreshed after a grueling schedule.
 Even if it’s just for a couple hours, it’s important to step back from your work and enjoy yourself.
 You are likely in a college town full of opportunities that allow you to escape your hectic schedule for a bit of time.
 For example, you are sure to be able to attend an student athletic event or you are almost guaranteed to be able to sit down at a local pub and sip a fine brew.